 - Your A1C is higher than 5.5.

 In addition to these symptoms, many people report uncontrollable sugar cravings and feeling fatigued no matter how much sleep they get.

-Two areas — diet and activity level — are crucial to conquering pre-diabetes.
-I touched on both of these in last week’s newsletter, so now we’ll look at an intriguing new study showing that it’s possible to not only improve insulin resistance but to reduce weight, too — all without the usual diet agony.
+Two areas — diet and activity level — are crucial to conquering prediabetes.
+An intriguing new study is showing that it’s possible to not only improve insulin resistance but to reduce weight, too — all without the usual diet agony.
 The secret?
 Avoid simple carbohydrates (bread, rice, potatoes, and pasta) for two days every week.